New World docked at Sacramento’s Embarcadero, 1850. Mead Kibbey and Setzer Foundation Collection, 1984/199/0001

 The wide array of historic images, range from the earliest known daguerreotype of Sacramento, made around 1850, of the New World steamship docked along the city's Embarcadero, to contemporary views that capture the development of the Sacramento and the surrounding region.

 The following list, while not exhaustive, identifies the major photographic collections held at CSH.
-Finding aids for collections below are hyperlinked; many collections can be searched via the catalog.
-Please contact the Photo Archivist if you have additional questions.
+Many collections can be searched via the catalog.
+Please contact a CSH archivist if you have additional questions.

 - Benetti, Joseph